chrissmithgl/Fetch_Project/Fetch1stQuestion.md

   - In the Transactions table, the SCAN_DATE will sometimes be one day ahead of the PURCHASE_DATE (Python code line 7)

 ## Are there any fields that are challenging to understand?
 - The FINAL_QUANTITY column in the Transactions table confuses me because in some rows it says "zero" and I am not sure if that's somehow correct or a data error.
-Also it has non-integer values which I'm not sure if they're referring to the weight of produce being bought or what.
+Also it has non-integer values which I'm not sure if they're referring to the weight of produce being bought or something else.
 - Not sure if the SCAN_DATE column is referring to the date when the product was scanned into the store or when it was scanned to be purchased